bestkb/ABM_py/ODD/ODD.md

   wealth.

 * `sum_utility`
   The household sums the total utility across all individuals.
+This is done by asking each individual in the household what his/her salary is, and summing them for the household.
+Here,    the household also checks if it is secure or not (above poverty threshold), based on the total   earnings.

 * `hire_employees`
   If a household's land has not been impacted, then it updates the number of employees that it can hire based on its land owned and its `wtp`.
+Household updates its `wtp` and `wta`. `wtp` is calculated as the household's `land_productivity` / (`num_employees` + 1). `wta` is calculated as the household's `wellbeing_threshold` / `hh_size`.

 * `update_wealth`
   At the end of each tick, all households update wealth by summing across the employment of individuals within the household (or migrants that have successfully migrated).
+Updated wealth is calculated as:
+      $$Wealth = PreviousWealth + AllSalaries + LandProductivity - Expenses - PaymentsToEmployees$$

 ### Individual class functions